-RDU serves the state capital, Raleigh, and is the gateway to a region known for its flourishing tech companies, abundant natural beauty and rich cultural attractions.
-Above all, the Triangle is famous for the three research universities that give it its name: Raleigh’s North Carolina State University, Durham’s Duke University and the University of North Carolina, Chapel Hill (UNC).
+RDU serves the state capital, Raleigh, and is the gateway to a region known for its booming tech scene, beautiful parks and rich cultural spots.
+The Triangle is known for the three major research universities that give it its name: NC State in Raleigh, Duke in Durham, and the University of North Carolina in Chapel Hill (UNC).

-As someone who grew up in England, I first became familiar with RDU while studying abroad at UNC.
-It was the base for my student adventures across America and a place that I have returned to many times since.
+As someone who grew up in England, I first got to know RDU while studying abroad at UNC.
+It was my home base for student adventures across the US, and I’ve been back many times since.

-It’s one of my favorite airports in the US not only for nostalgic reasons, but because it has everything you need without being overwhelming.
-It’s modern, well designed and easily navigated, with a great range of services and rarely too many people.
+It’s one of my favorite airports in the US, and not just for nostalgic reasons.
+RDU strikes that rare balance between having everything you need and never feeling overwhelming.
+It’s modern, well designed and easily navigated, with rarely too many people.

 Getting to and from the airport